plone-ve/training/advanced-python/data_model.rst

    @cached_property
    def host_url(self):
        """
-       This will be calucalated only once
+       This will be calculated only once
        """
        ...
        ...